The basics of acids, bases, and salts in a simple and easy-to-understand way.Â

 (ii) Preparation of Insoluble Salts

-Insoluble salt is usually obtained during the chemical reaction by mixing two soluble salts, during this reaction exchange of ions takes place and two new salts are produced one is soluble and the other is insoluble the insoluble salt precipitate at the bottoms, of the solution.
+Insoluble salt is usually obtained during the chemical reaction by mixing two soluble salts, during this reaction exchange of ions takes place and two new salts are produced one is soluble and the other is insoluble the insoluble salt precipitate at the bottom, of the solution.

 Example: AgNO3 + NaCl ⟶ AgCl(3) + NaNO3